ArthurClemens/glissando/packages/glissando-mithril/README.md

-# glissando for Mithril
+# Glissando for Mithril

-A simple content slider for anything that needs to go next.
+A simple content slider for anything that needs to move.

 [Main documentation](https://github.com/ArthurClemens/glissando)